hujhax/austin-improv-wiki/Performers/Kaci Beeler.md

 <p>In my freshman year of high school everyone was talking about the [[Troupes/Well Hung Jury]], an improv group of "cool people" who had graduated several years before I got there.</p>

-<p>So in the summer of 2002 I started going to see their shows with some friends ([[Phil Aulie|Phil]] of [[Troupes/You, Me, and Greg]] and Xaq who used to be a Hideout house manager).
+<p>So in the summer of 2002 I started going to see their shows with some friends ([[Performers/Phil Aulie|Phil]] of [[Troupes/You, Me, and Greg]] and Xaq who used to be a Hideout house manager).
 I saw so many of their shows over the next few years that I can't exactly remember what happened at the first one.
 I do remember seeing a really hilarious improvised Shakespeare show they did and a disgusting no rules show they did.
 I also remember a Real/Surreal in which the phrase, "I am not Batman." was uttered over and over again.</p>

 <p>I always sat as far as I could in the front at every show.
 If they ever needed a volunteer I was more than ready to participate.
 I would laugh so hard at their shows I would almost fall out of my chair.
 I never thought, "I can do this."
 I figured they were just really funny and talented guys, I never thought at the time that what they were doing was a learned art.</p> </blockquote>